fsquillace/kyrat/README.md

 pearl-ssh
 =========
-pearl-ssh - Pearl module ssh wrapper
+pearl-ssh - Pearl module ssh wrapper to bring your config files always with you

 Description
 ===========